m-mulhall/m-mulhall/README.md

 My Name is Maria Rose Mulhall.
 I am a student at Southern Alberta Institute of Technology (SAIT), where I am pursuing an Interactive Design Diploma (IDD) with a major in User Experience (UX).

+Outside of an interest in interactive design, I have an interest in photography.

 **m-mulhall/m-mulhall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: